-Custom text, saved in target device's flash memory is a string, up to 32 characters long, in Ascii format.
-It can contain any text, but this feature is intentionally created to allow the hardware model, revision and group to be saved.
+Custom text or data (hex), saved in target device's flash memory is a string or data, up to 32 characters (bytes) long, in Ascii or hex format.
+It can contain any text or data, but this feature is intentionally created to allow the hardware model, revision and group to be saved.
 Typically the object code does not contains this kind of information, but it may be useful in some applications.

-This feature is enabled when the check box ENABLE in the Model/Group/Revision field is marked (see figure 8.2).
-When enabled, the size of desired text must be specified in the field 'Text size in bytes'.
+This feature is enabled when the check box ENABLE in the Model/Group/Revision field is marked (see figure 8.2-1).
+When enabled, the size of desired text or data must be specified in the field 'Size in Bytes'.
 Size value can be any even number between 2 and 32.
-The location of the text in the flash memory can be specified in the field 'Start Address in Memory'.
+The location of the text/data in the flash memory can be specified in the field 'Start Address in Memory'.
 Similarly to the location of the serial number, the specified address must be even and must be specified in the empty memory space, unused by program code or data block.
-Otherwise, the error message shown in figure 8.3 will be displayed.
+Otherwise, the error message will be displayed.